gingernut angel illo FEB 29 ILLOS teddy bear 2

 General

 New Zealand businesswoman Jaimee Lupton founded Gingernut’s Angels, in honour of her first daughter Gingernut, born “still and perfect” in March 2022 after a much tried-for IVF pregnancy.
 Jaimee knows all too well the complexities and emotions involved when having a child doesn’t come easily, experiencing firsthand the immense joys and severe heartbreaks throughout her own fertility journey.
-Jaimee is currently expecting her second daughter, also conceived through IVF, with her partner Nick.
+Jaimee is currently expecting her third baby, also conceived through IVF, with her partner Nick.

 In New Zealand, it is estimated that one in four people will experience infertility and one in eight require some form of medical assistance to achieve a pregnancy.
 Jaimee has been fortunate to be able to afford the various costs associated with the rounds of IVF and other treatments required for her to conceive, but knows that others aren’t always so lucky.
 With Gingernut’s Angels, Jaimee hopes to help alleviate some of the financial burden for people and help them with their wish for a family.